Monstrous M-theory: Final remarks

+Many directions for further future developments stem from the present work, which is a preliminary investigations of higher-dimensional structures in space-time which reflects themselves in large-dimensional, yet finite, group theoretical structures.
+Below, we list a few possible developments.

-All in all, it would be interesting to explore the implications of the characterization of the Monster group as acting on the whole massless spectrum of M$^{2}$-theory in $26+1$.
-Developments for future work may concern further study and formalization of the maps discussed in Sec. \ref {triality}; as pointed out above, no other Dynkin diagram (besides $ \mathfrak{d}_{4}$) has an automorphism group of order greater than $2$, thus such maps cannot be realized as an automorphism of $\mathfrak{d}_{12}$, nor they can be traced back to some structural symmetry of the Dynkin diagram of $\mathfrak{d}_{12}$ itself.
-Moreover, the study of the Lagrangian structure of M$^{2}$-theory, as well as of its Scherk-Schwarz reduction to $25+1$, should be the object of further investigations.
-Last but not least, we leave the interesting issue of the study of the massive spectrum of (massive variants of) Monstrous gravities and M$^{2}$-theory for further future work.
+\begin{itemize} \item It would be interesting to explore the implications of the characterization of the $\mathbb{M}$ as acting on the whole massless spectrum of M$^{2}$-theory in $26+1$ space-time dimensions.

+\item One could further study the maps discussed in Sec. \ref{triality}; as pointed out above, no other Dynkin diagram (besides $\mathfrak{d}_{4}$) has an automorphism group of order greater than $2$, thus such maps cannot be realized as an automorphism of $\mathfrak{d}_{12}$, nor they can be traced back to some structural symmetry of the Dynkin diagram of $\mathfrak{d}_{12}$ itself.

+\item Also, one could study the Lagrangian structure of M$^{2}$-theory, as well as of its Scherk-Schwarz reduction to $25+1$.

+\item Further evidence may be gained by investigating whether the dimensions of representations of finite groups like the Baby Monster group $\mathbb{BM}$ , the Conway group $Co_{0}$ and the simple Conway group $Co_{1}\simeq Co_{0}/ \mathbb{Z}_{2}$, can all be rather simply interpreted as sums of dimensions of representation of $SO_{24}$ or $SO_{25}$ itself, and study the decomposition of the (smallest) coefficients of the partition functions of the SCFT's derived from the Monster SCFT.

+\item Further study may concern the double copy structure of Monster dilatonic gravities in $25+1$, as well as of M$^{2}$-theory, and its possibly supersymmetric subsector, in $26+1$.

+\item The investigation on the existence of local SUSY in $26+1$, and the determination of the corresponding Lagrangian and SUSY transformations is of utmost relevance, of course.

+\item Last but not least, it would be interesting to study the massive spectrum of (massive variants of) Monstrous gravities and of M$^{2}$-theory. \end{itemize}

 We would like to conclude with a sentence by John H. Conway, to whom this paper is dedicated, on the Monster group \cite{Conway-cit}: \textquotedblleft \textit{There's never been any kind of explanation of why it's there, and it's obviously not there just by coincidence.
 It's got too many intriguing properties for it all to be just an accident}."